Fysac/wikispaces-counter/README.md

 # wikispaces-counter

-An online user counter specifically designed for Wikispaces.
+An online user counter designed for Wikispaces.

+*Note: this project is not an official Wikispaces product.*

 ## Features
 * Displays number of online users